 Gregory S. Cusimano is a partner in the law firm of Cusimano, Roberts, Knowles & Mills, LLC, located in Gadsden, Alabama.
 He concentrates his practice in products liability, fraud, bad faith, personal injury and death, civil trials, and professional negligence litigation.
 Mr. Cusimano was awarded the Association of Trial Lawyers of America (ATLA, now the American Association for Justice)’s Citation of Excellence, and is a Diplomate of the National College of Advocacy (NCA) and the International Academy of Litigators.
 He has been listed in Best Lawyers in America since 1993 and the Best of the U.S. multiple times, named a Super Lawyer in Alabama since 2006, and named Best in Birmingham twice.
 He is a Fellow of the American Bar Foundation, the Alabama Bar Foundation, and the Roscoe Pound Foundation.
 He has served as vice chair and co-chair of the Board of Trustees of the NCA.
 Mr. Cusimano has published several legal articles and co-edited Thomson West’s six-volume ATLA’s Litigating Tort Cases series, and was featured in AAJ’s “Commanding the Courtroom” video series.
 He is a member of the American Society of Trial Consultants and is a founding principal in Winning Works, LCC, a national consulting firm.
 He is a member of AAJ’s Sole Practitioner & Small Firm Section.

 Mark S. Mandell is a senior partner in the Providence, Rhode Island-based law firm of Mandell, Schwartz & Boisclair, Ltd. He is Board-certified by the National Board of Trial Advocacy as a Civil Trial Specialist.
-Mr. Mandell is a Fellow of the American Academy of Appellate Lawyers and served as chair of the Federal Board of Bar Examiners for the United States District Court, District of Rhode Island.
+Mr. Mandell is a member of the Inner Circle of Advocates, a Fellow of the American Academy of Appellate Lawyers, and served as chair of the Federal Board of Bar Examiners for the United States District Court, District of Rhode Island.
 He serves on the Rhode Island Supreme Court’s Ethics Advisory Panel and is a past president of the Rhode Island Trial Lawyers Association and the Rhode Island Bar Association.
 Mr. Mandell is a past president of AAJ and a past president of the Roscoe Pound Institute.
 He served as the president of the National Crime Victims Bar Association.
 He is a member of AAJ’s Leaders Forum and Professional Negligence Section.
 He has co-chaired the Board of Trustees of the National College of Advocacy (NCA), is a Diplomate of the NCA, and co-chaired several NCA trial advocacy colleges.
 Mr. Mandell is listed in the “Best Lawyers in America,” authored over 20 articles on trial law, and lectures internationally to the medical and legal communities.

 David A. Wenner is nationally recognized as an authority on juror bias and decision-making.
 As a partner in the Phoenix law firm of Snyder & Wenner, P.C., Mr. Wenner has spent the last two decades prosecuting wrongful death and catastrophic injury accident cases, speaking to lawyers across the country on juror bias and decision-making, and creating a successful juror bias model.
 He is a member of AAJ’s Leaders Forum, served on the National College of Advocacy (NCA)’s Board of Trustees and is a Diplomate of the NCA.